Syllabus Edition

 Worked Example

 Monica makes a big effort to share her innermost thoughts and feelings with her boyfriend, Chandler.
 Chandler, however, rarely offers his own intimate, personal disclosures.
-He is quite happy for Monica to disclose increasingly personal details but he does not feel the need to reciprocate.
-Monica is growing increasingly dissatisfied with Chandler’s lack of disclosure and it is starting to impact negatively on their relationship.
+Monica is growing increasingly dissatisfied with Chandler’s lack of disclosure, and it is starting to negatively impact their relationship.

 You've read 0 of your 5 free revision notes this week